rockerBOO/awesome-neovim/README.md

 ## Wishlist

 Have a problem a plugin can solve?
 Add it to the [nvim-lua wishlist](https://github.com/nvim-lua/wishlist).
-Lua developers are seething at the mouth to make your dreams come true.

 ## Plugins